JerJohn15/stock-quotes-and-recco/README.md

 This project currently supports the following languages: Javascript, React JS, Node JS, HTML, and CSS.
 In order to use Node JS you will have to install  [node ] (https://nodejs.org/en/).

 You can use any software you want to code this project in, but I recommend the text-editor,  [Atom](https://atom.io/).
-Not only is it light, but you can install plugins (via packages) to accommedate to your working environment.

 #Project Setup